 Applying eyeliner for beginners can be such a hassle that it makes you want to walk away from liquid eyeliner and never look back.
 It has the potential to be a flawless cat eye or a messy glob of black that nestles into your inner corner to irritate you all day.
 Take a deep breath.
 These tips will help you finally master the art of eyeliner.

 I participate in affiliate programs, including Amazon Affiliates, and may earn a small commission if products are purchased through links on the site.

 20 Eyeliner Tips For Beginners

-There is no one size fits all formula for eyeliner.
+There is no one size fits all eyeliner formula.
 What works for one person might not work for another.
-Your best friend may have a steadier hand that made it easier to apply liquid eyeliner while you might need a little more practice.
+Your best friend may have a steadier hand that makes it easier to apply liquid eyeliner, while you might need a little more practice.
 That’s okay.
 Makeup is a journey to have fun with, not something you should master in two hours.
-We all have our own journey.
+We all have our journey.
 These tips can help make yours a little smoother, though.

 1. Start with a pencil

 I get it.
 You want the perfect cat eye that liquid eyeliner provides.
 It’s a crisp line in the darkest black.
 However, a pencil is the easiest to work with.
 Start with pencil eyeliner and work up to liquid eyeliner.

 Particular looks will only look good on specific shapes.
 You’ll also need different products for different shapes.
 For example, waterproof, transfer-free eyeliner is best for hooded eyes.

 If you’re new to doing a cat eye, it’s best to start from the outside.
 Make your wind, and bring the eyeliner back onto your lid.
 This is easier than starting in the corner of your eye and hoping for the best.